Itchy skin can be a symptom of menopause, but it can be made worse by cold weather and changes of temperature.

 What do you use to help your skin in winter?
 I’d love to know – especially any moisturisers!
 Leave me a comment below…

-Make sure you’re subscribed so you don’t miss out!
+Make sure you’re subscribed so you don’t miss out on 50Sense news!